crosscon/context-based-auth-crosscon-demo/README.md

 This repository demonstrates how to build & use the Context-based Authentication (CBA) Trusted Service on the CROSSCON Hypervisor.
 It is based on the [*Hypervisor and TEE Isolation Demos* (forked by 3mdeb)](https://github.com/3mdeb/CROSSCON-Hypervisor-and-TEE-Isolation-Demos) repo published for the overall CROSSCON HV stack, and adapted to build the trusted application along the required modified OP-TEE OS.

 **Note:** This is only one part to fully run CBA as it requires another separate VM containing a modified WiFi driver (*Nexmon VM*) to be present on the system in order to fully work.
-Instructions for how to build this other separate VM can be found [here](https://github.com/crosscon/context-based-auth-nexmon-vm). **At the moment, no default configuration exists for having those VMs run side by side!** One will be added to this repository as soon as possible.
+Instructions for how to build this other separate VM can be found [here](https://github.com/crosscon/context-based-auth-nexmon-vm).
+The Linux binary created via from the other repo must be copied to `nexmon` (see `nexmon/README.md` for the exact name & location).
+The hypervisor configuration for running the three VMs (OP-TEE + dual Linux) can be found in `rpi4-ws/configs/rpi4-single-vTEE-dual-linux`.
+It is used by the build scripts (see below).

 This service is only available on the Raspberry Pi 4, so all links to any other device (and especially the RISC-V architecture) are irrelevant for this demo.

+**Note:** The configuration file provided contains a shared memory region that is added to all three VMs.
+This is done for testing the individual components *only* because it provides access to the collected data to the host Linux and allows it to bypass OP-TEE. **It should be removed in production settings!**

 ## Requirements